ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function creates new GEOMETRY object by converting the input coordination.
+This function creates new GEOMETRY object by converting the input GEOMETRY object to input coordination.
 Input/output coordination can be SRID format or PROF4TEXT format.

 ##### Return Type